The

 monovalent cation best represented in the blood.
 It is extensively studied in

 both kingdoms because of its association with multiple processes.
-It is associated with metabolic and enzymatic

 processes acting as cell activator.
 It is mainly involved in the cell membrane